EspressoSystems/sequencer-example-l2/README.md

 # Example Rollup Documentation

-This repository contains an example rollup that integrates with the Espresso Sequencer.
+This repository contains an example rollup that integrates with the Espresso Network.
 The example rollup represents a simple key/value account store that receives ordered transactions from Espresso, executes them in the rollup VM, and publishes mock state proofs to an L1 (Ethereum) smart contract.
 The rollup contains a simple API for submitting transactions and querying account balances.